lum1n0us/wasm-micro-runtime/README.md

 - Provides embedding C API
 - Provides a mechanism for exporting native API's to WASM applications
 - Supports libc for WASM applications in two modes: the built-in libc subset for embedded environment and [WASI](https://github.com/WebAssembly/WASI) for standard libc
-- The WASM application framework and purely asynchronized programming model
+- The WASM application framework and asynchronized app programming model
 - Supports for micro-service and pub-sub event inter-app communication models
 - Supports remote WASM application management from either host or cloud
-- Menu configuration for easy platform integration
+- Menu configuration for easy integration of application libraries

 Application framework architecture
 ===================================

 By using the iwasm VM core, we are flexible to build different application frameworks for the specific domains.

 The WAMR has offered a comprehensive application framework for device and IoT usages.
 The framework solves many common requirements for building a real project:
 - Modular design for more language runtimes support
 - Inter application communication
 - Remote application management
 - WASM APP programming model and API extension mechanism

 <img src="./doc/pics/wamr-arch.JPG" width="80%">

 Build WAMR
 ==========

-###Build WAMR VM Core
+## Build WAMR VM core

 WAMR VM core (iwasm) can support building for different target platforms: